 Throughout the next steps of this guide, plan your robot out on paper.
 Sketch ideas and write out goals you want your robot to accomplish.
 In the next few steps, we will provide hardware and software options to allow your robot to achieve desired goals, even if it is merely experimental for fun.
 Drawing the robot to visualize the components is very important before building it.
 Plus, it creates historical documents that are fun to reflect on in the future when you have accomplished your robot build.

 We recommend documenting the physical features of the robot and the things/tasks you want your robot to accomplish.
-Write those down because if you miss anything now during the planning stage, it'll be difficult to add later on when the physical robot is completed.
-Remember, you don't need to complete every feature on the task list because we will break the tasks down into smaller tasks in the next step.
+Write those down because if you miss anything during the planning stage, it'll be difficult to add later when the physical robot is completed.
+Remember, you don't need to complete every feature on the task list because we will break the tasks into smaller tasks in the next step.
 See this example sketch of how to make a robot.

 Split Robot into Micro-Goals

 ARC makes it very easy to start programming when learning how to make a robot.
 Before we dive into ARC programming, consider the tasks for your robot.
 The feature goals should be split into smaller tasks, like an enormous task.
 For example, let's take the task list of making a peanut butter sandwich, for example...

 - Know where the peanut butter jar is

 - Move to where the peanut butter jar is